PaponAhasan/Data-Structures-and-Algorithms/Number Theory/Sieve of Eratosthenes.md

 ### COMPLEXITY ANALYSIS
 ```
 Now let’s assume our current prime number is 2.
 In the first iteration, we’ll mark N/2 elements.
-Like this, when our current prime number is 3, we assign 0 to N/3 composite numbers.
-The total number times we runs the loop would be equal to:
+Like this, when our current prime
+number is 3, we assign 0 to N/3 composite numbers.
+The total number times we runs the loop would be equal to :
 ```
 ![image](https://user-images.githubusercontent.com/59710234/175771444-bf6ead60-550b-40a3-ae65-bb0379e5f428.png)
 ```